yousefelassal/quote-cron/README.md

 > There are two ways to slide easily through life: to believe everything or to doubt everything; both ways save us from thinking.

 > No distance of place or lapse of time can lessen the friendship of those who are thoroughly persuaded of each other's worth.

+> Reality is merely an illusion, albeit a very persistent one.